Updated June 2019

 PD: *Stephanie has a large smile & her dimpled cheeks can clearly be seen.
 She wears her hair in 2 braided pigtails & wears a blue top w/ white embroidery & pink headband.
 Her name is written over her eyes to protect her identity.

-Meet *Stephanie! *Stephanie is a 17-year-old girl who is soft-hearted and has a beautiful singing voice.
+Meet *Stephanie! *Stephanie is an 18-year-old girl who is soft-hearted and has a beautiful singing voice.
 She loves to sing worship songs and just be around people.
 She can be shy, but if you ask her to sing, she comes right out of her shell.
 She loves to quietly sit and hold hands with volunteers. *Stephanie lives in a foster home with foster sisters on one of the floors at Joy Home.
 She has a sweet smile and a huge dimple on one side of her face, which you can see in the photo above!

 *Stephanie is blind as the result of having a small eye (microphthalmia) on one side and a missing eye (anophthalmia) on the other. *Stephanie lives at Joy home, a foster home that is currently seeking foster parents.
 She is learning to play the piano.
 She attends Anjali School for the Blind (ASB) at Courage Home Purple each week, and receives Braille training at a local institute for the blind.
 She is currently learning to read the Braille alphabet, due to falling behind at her old school where her education was neglected because of her orphan status.
 ASB helps her improve her orientation and mobility (O&M) skills, and because of this, she is able to use a guide cane to navigate her surroundings.